MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/enable-subscription-add-ons-for-your-app.md

 To enable the purchase of subscription add-ons in your app, follow these steps.

-1. [Create an add-on submission](../publish/add-on-submissions.md) for your subscription in the Dev Center dashboard and publish the submission.
+1. [Create an add-on submission](../publish/add-on-submissions.md) for your subscription in Partner Center and publish the submission.
 As you follow the add-on submission process, pay close attention to the following properties:

     * [Product type](../publish/set-your-add-on-product-id.md#product-type): Make sure you select **Subscription**.